 When you’re learning remotely you’ll need to print off worksheets, complete term papers, and have a large file of digital and paper-based assignments.
 There are different organizers you can add to your desk to keep everything neat and tidy, and having a neat desk means you won’t feel the stress of searching for different types of paperwork or an assignment.

 You can also make the room more functional by adding storage.
 Add a bookshelf or storage cabinet to your space and you’ll have a spot to hold textbooks or organize paperwork.
+If you’re going back to school, make sure to check out our dorm room essentials list.

 Working or studying at home requires a strong Wi-Fi connection